 As noted, at the time, it was the largest in the Western Hemisphere and among the largest in the world.
 It is able to carry 2.4 bn cfd of gas on free flow and 3.2 bn cfd with compression.
-A pipeline not wholly-owned by NGC - it only had a 10 per cent interest in it - but was as ground breaking in its own way as CIP moved out of the concept stage in 2007 and became an on-going project to provide natural gas from Trinidad and Tobago to Caribbean territories too small to accommodate LNG (only Puerto Rico, the Dominican Republic, Cuba and Jamaica are regarded as having demand large enough to do so).
+A pipeline not whollyowned by NGC - it only had a 10 per cent interest in it - but was as ground-breaking in its own way as CIP moved out of the concept stage in 2007 and became an on-going project to provide natural gas from Trinidad and Tobago to Caribbean territories.

 The Eastern Caribbean Gas Pipeline Company (ECGPC) was an initiative to help other territories in the region burdened with high prices of oil-based energy like fuel oil and diesel for electricity generation, by offering competitive pricing for gas instead.
-It is an all-private sector effort, with the Trinidad and Tobago Government's role confined to agreeing to sanction the export of gas for the project.
+It is a mainly private sector effort, with the US's Beowulf Energy and First Reserve owning 60 per cent between them, Guardian Holdings Ltd 15 per cent, the Unit Trust Corporation 15 per cent and NGC 10 per cent, as noted.
+The Trinidad and Tobago Government's role is confined to agreeing to sanction the export of gas for the project.